-The experience reinforced the importance of Toronto Hydro's training and preparedness for major events.
-Overall, the response to the event was well-executed and highlighted the value in clearly defined roles and responsibilities throughout the response structure.
+The Major Event reinforced the importance of Toronto Hydro's training and preparedness for Major Events.
+Overall, the response to the Major Event was well-executed and highlighted the value of clearly defined roles and responsibilities throughout Toronto Hydro's response structure.